Chemistry A Level

 Skills you'll gain

 You will begin by developing your understanding of the fundamental concepts in Chemistry.
 This includes atomic structure, bonding, “counting” particles using moles and learning to draw and understand organic structures.
 You will also encounter many completely new ideas for the first time, such as the angles between bonds in small molecules and the information that can be determined about structures by analysis of their interaction with radiation.
 You will also gain significant experience at applying maths to solve chemical problems.
 Your practical skills will be developed throughout the course via a range of experimental work as well as data analysis and interpretation of observations.
-You will also learn how to describe and represent the structures and substances you encounter in a way that will allow effective communication with other chemists.

 After Long Road